 Does the North America eSIM work in the US, Canada, and Mexico?

 Yes, all three countries are included in the same plan.
-Your phone automatically connects to the local network of each country, so you can cross land borders or fly between them without changing SIMs or reactivating anything.
-A single plan covers your entire route.
+Your phone connects to the local network of each automatically, so you cross land borders or fly between them without changing SIMs or reactivating anything.
+A single plan covers the entire route.

-Is the pack better or an eSIM per country?
+Is the pack worth it or is an eSIM per country better?

 If your trip touches two or three countries, the pack wins in convenience and is usually cheaper than buying multiple eSIMs.
-If you're only going to one country and not crossing borders, the individual eSIM for that destination might give you more GB for the same price.
+If you're only going to one country and not crossing borders, an individual eSIM for that destination can give you more GB for the same price.
 Decide based on your itinerary.

 How much data do I need for two weeks?

-Between 10 and 15 GB will comfortably cover maps, navigation, messaging, and social media.
-If you're doing a long road trip with lots of GPS, budget high or download offline maps before you leave.
+Between 10 and 15 GB covers maps, navigation, messaging, and social media comfortably.
+If you're doing a long road trip with a lot of GPS, estimate on the higher side or download offline maps before leaving.
 Save streaming for hotel Wi-Fi.

 Does it include calls and SMS?

 The pack is for mobile data, not traditional calls or SMS.
-To talk, you use WhatsApp, FaceTime, or any internet messaging app, which work perfectly with the eSIM's data.
-This is more than enough for a trip.
+For talking, you use WhatsApp, FaceTime, or any internet messaging app, which work perfectly with the eSIM's data.
+This is more than sufficient for a trip.

 Do I have to do anything when crossing the border?